matrix01/CurrencyConverter_Rx-MVVM/README.md

 1. Project was done in XCODE 11.6, also tested in 11.3.1 (Please update if the xcode version is lower than this)
 2. iOS device//Simulator 12.0 is selected as min version as it wasn't mentioned

+### Git Emoji
+1. I am using gitmoji cli for commiting message with emoji

 ## Thank you and happy coding